mannynav/Multi-threaded-Monte-Carlo-for-Option-Pricing/README.md

 There are two term structure classes that inherit from a single base class.
 The flat term term structure is used for the GBM, VG and HSV models while the stochastic term structure is used for the Heston Hull-White hybrid model since the short rate will follow the Hull-White process and needs to be accumulated and used as the numeraire.

 # Tests #
-Tests are implemented using Google's unit testing framework.
+Tests will be implemented using Google's unit testing framework.
 Google test and Google mock will be used where appropriate.